-The Global Citizenship Foundation, Global Citizenship Education (GCED) can be defined as a transformative, lifelong pursuit that involves both curricular learning and practical experience to shape a mindset to care for humanity and the planet, and to equip individuals with global competencies to undertake responsible actions aimed at forging more just, peaceful, secure, sustainable, tolerant and inclusive societies.
+According to the Global Citizenship Foundation, Global Citizenship Education (GCED) can be defined as a transformative, lifelong pursuit that involves both curricular learning and practical experience to shape a mindset to care for humanity and the planet, and to equip individuals with global competencies to undertake responsible actions aimed at forging more just, peaceful, secure, sustainable, tolerant and inclusive societies.

-Global Citizenship Education covers three conceptual dimensions or domains of learning:
+According to the UNESCO, Global Citizenship Education covers three conceptual dimensions or domains of learning:

 The world as we know it today is marred with conflicts, challenges, catastrophes, and crises that need our immediate attention.
 Climate change, poverty, illiteracy, hunger, violent extremism, and xenophobia are but a few of the many issues that the world continues to grapple with, even today.
 Global citizenship is a call to action — for people to come together in realizing their role and shared responsibilities of protecting the planet, fostering peace, ensuring global prosperity, respecting diversity, and advancing humanity through partnerships.
 We believe there is no global without local and as Mahatma Gandhi said ‘If you want to change the world, start with yourself.’

 Global Citizenship Education provides a lens to view issues and challenges through, what we at the Global Citizenship Foundation call as “Two-Systems Thinking”.
 Where you “Think and Act, both global and local” instead of just “Thinking Global and Acting Local”.
 Global Citizenship Education aims to instill in learners the values, attitudes and behaviors that support responsible global citizenship.